 On this page

-This page provides approximate annual energy costs and greenhouse gas emissions for various types of common water heating system for different household sizes.
+This page provides approximate annual energy costs for various types of common water heating systems for different household sizes.
 It also shows the estimated greenhouse gas emissions of the different options over a 10-year period.

 This provides a fairer comparison of emissions between systems that use gas and electricity, as over this time the greenhouse intensity of Victoria’s electricity supply will become much lower.